NVIDIA/TensorRT-LLM/docs/source/architecture/core-concepts.md

 but requires more memory bandwidth between the GPUs.
 Pipeline Parallelism reduces the need for high-bandwidth communication but may incur load-balancing issues and may be less efficient in terms of GPU utilization.

-## In-flight Batching

-TensorRT-LLM supports in-flight batching of requests (also known as continuous batching or iteration-level batching) for higher serving throughput.
-See the [Batch Manager](./batch_manager.md) document for more details.